markproy/bird-classification-workshop/docs/lab2-train-model.md

 * Record wrapper type: `None`.
 * Data type: `S3Prefix`.
 * S3 data distribution type: `FullyReplicated`.

-* URI: `s3://<bucket-name>/train/`, replacing `<bucket-name>` with the name of your S3 bucket.
+Click `Done` at the bottom of each data channel editor.

 For `S3 output path`, use `s3://<bucket-name>/`, replacing `<bucket-name>` with the name of your S3 bucket.
 This is the base path of the place where SageMaker will place the resulting model artifacts for the trained image classification model.
 Under this base path, SageMaker will create a folder with the same name you provided for the training job, and under that it will create an `output` folder.
 The artifacts will be in a file named `model.tar.gz`, and it will be used by the inference engine hosted by the SageMaker endpoint that you will create in [Lab 3](lab3-host-model.md).

 Once all of your parameters for the job have been entered, click `Create training job`.
 If your training job fails for any reason, you can easily `Clone` the training job, making any necessary changes before finally clicking `Create training job` for the new job.

+The training will take several minutes for this size job.
+While you are waiting for it to complete, proceed to the next step to view the progress using CloudWatch.

 ### Other mechanisms for creating trained models using SageMaker

 In the prior section, you created a training job from the SageMaker console by eventually clicking `Create training job`.
 Note that you can train models using SageMaker from a Jupyter notebook, or from a CI/CD pipeline, or using the AWS CLI as well.

-## View the results of the training
+## Step 2 - View the results of the training

 * Click on training job to view details.
 * Click on `View logs` in the `Monitoring` section towards the bottom of the page of job details.
 Note that it could take a couple of minutes before the job is executing and the log files are available for viewing.